offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 `{bm} /(Algorithms\/Synteny\/Genomic Dot Plot)_TOPIC/`

 **WHAT**: Given two genomes, create a 2D plot where each axis is assigned to one of the genomes and a dot is placed at each coordinate containing a match, where a match is either a shared k-mer or a k-mer and its reverse complement.
 These plots are called genomic dot plots.
-For example, ...

 **WHY**: Genomic dot plots are used for identifying synteny blocks between two genomes.

 **ALGORITHM**:

+The following algorithm finds direct matches.
+However, a better solution may be to consider anything with some hamming distance as a match.
+Doing so would require non-trivial changes to the algorithm (e.g. modifying the lookup to use bloom filters).

 ```{output}
 ch6_code/src/synteny_graph/Match.py